nnishiza/debian-knot/doc/man_knotc.rst

   Remote server port (only for IP).

 **-y**, **--key** [*alg*:]\ *name*:*key*
-  Use TSIG key specified on the command line (default algorithm is hmac-md5).
+  Use the TSIG key specified on the command line (default algorithm is hmac-md5).

 **-k**, **--keyfile** *file*
-  Use TSIG key stored in a file *file* to authenticate the request.
+  Use the TSIG key stored in a file *file* to authenticate the request.
 The file must contain the key in the same format, which is accepted by the **-y** option.